Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

   Use this button to move a selected field right, from the *Fields in the definition* list to the *Possible fields* list.

 **Column**
-The letter and number in brackets indicate the column where a selected field is placed.
+The letter and number in parentheses indicate the column where a selected field is placed.

 **Possible fields**
 This list displays all fields available for the selected import/export definition.